Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-Let $x$ denote the intersection point of $\beta$ and $\gamma$ on the boundary of $T$.
-See Figure~\ref{fig:halftriangle}.
-Let $v$ denote the intersection point of $\alpha$ and $\beta$ on the boundary of $T$.
-Since no curve can intersect the side of $T$ on $\alpha$, every curve $\delta'$ intersecting the interior of $T$ intersects the interior of the sides $T$ on $\beta$ and $\gamma$ at one point each.
-Walking from $x$ to $v$ along $\beta$ on the boundary of $T$, let $\delta$ be the first curve intersecting $\beta$. \hide{ The curve $\delta$ intersects the interior of the side of $T$ on $\gamma$.
-Since every curve has two intersection points on $\gamma$ and at most one intersection point on the side of $T$ on $\gamma$, and $k\ge 1$, there must be such a curve $\delta$.
+Let $x$ denote the intersection of $\beta$ and $\gamma$ and let $v$ denote the intersection of $\alpha$ and $\beta$ on the boundary of $T$.
+For every curve $\delta'$ intersecting the interior of the side $T$ on $\gamma$, $\delta'$ intersects the side at one point, but $\delta'$ and $\gamma$ intersect at two points.
+Therefore, since $T$ is a half-triangle with edge $\alpha$, $\delta'$ intersects the side of $T$ on $\beta$.
+Walking from $x$ to $v$ along $\beta$, let $\delta$ be the first curve intersecting $\beta$.
+The curve $\delta$ intersects the interior of the side of $T$ on $\gamma$. \hide{ Since every curve has two intersection points on $\gamma$ and at most one intersection point on the side of $T$ on $\gamma$, and $k\ge 1$, there must be such a curve $\delta$.
 Since the curves are $1$-intersecting in $\tilde{\gamma}$, and $\alpha$ is an edge of the half-triangle $T$, this implies that $\delta$ intersects the side of $T$ on $\gamma$.} Now, $\beta$ and $\delta$ form a half-triangle $T''$ on $\gamma$ with edge $\beta$ and s.t. less than $k$ curves intersect the interior of the side of $T''$ on $\gamma$.
 Since every curve in $\Gamma$ has at most one intersection point on the side of $T$ on $\gamma$, the same holds for $T''$.
 Hence, by the inductive hypothesis, there is a triangle cell $T'$ on $\gamma$ that lies in $T''$.
 Since $T''$ lies in $T$, $T'$ is the claimed triangle cell in $T$. \end{proof}